Our online lectures

 Earth has a specific set of gravitational, magnetic and electric fields.
 In this symposium we will explore how modulating these may result in varying physiological outcomes.
 Each section will be followed by Q&A.

-Lessons for terrestrial health from space exploration Professor Alistair Nunn, The Guy Foundation and University of Westminster ‘Are humans trapped on Earth?’
+Professor Alistair Nunn, The Guy Foundation and University of Westminster, ‘Are humans trapped on Earth?’

 Keywords: Mitochondria, COVID-19, Long-COVID, Chronic fatigue syndrome, Magnetic fields, Spin, Reactive oxygen species, Stem cells, Bioelectric fields, Information, Regeneration, Gravitational fields, Space exploration